 Women make up 75.8% of the teaching workforce.
-It’s time we do more to support the majority.
+It’s time we do more to support them.

 To support women’s health in the workplace businesses can: